abuseki/georefdatar/README.md

 <!-- badges: end -->

-The goal of georefdatar is to provide commonly used reference data sets for geoscience.
+The goal of georefdatar is to provide commonly used reference data sets for geoscience for use with _R_.
 Up to now these are well known and widely used geochemical data of reservoirs like the primitive mantle, to continental crust, ...

-For all data set the corresponding references are give.
+For all data sets the corresponding references are give.

 ## Installation

 You can install the development version of georefdatar from [GitHub](https://github.com/) with: